-- Start by tearing the newspaper into tiny pieces and putting them in a large bowl.
+Tear the newspaper into tiny pieces and put them in a large bowl.
 Add just enough warm to hot water to completely cover the newspaper.
 Let it soak for several hours or overnight.

-- Once your newspaper has soaked for several hours, get your hands into it.
+Once the newspaper has soaked for several hours, get your hands into it.
 Play with it, mix it, and squeeze it through your fingers until it looks and feels similar to oatmeal.
-Try to get as many lumps out as possible.
+Try to get out as many lumps as possible.
 If necessary, add a bit more water and let it soak a little longer.

 Once you have a smooth texture, add a few tablespoons of salt to help secure the mold.
 Mix it again with your hands.
 Once mixed thoroughly, squeeze out any excess water and add a few tablespoons of glue.
 Now you are ready to use your papier-mache pulp on your projects.

 If you don't want to wait overnight, add your newspaper to boiling water and let it boil until the newspaper falls apart.
 You'll have to watch this carefully and possibly add extra water if necessary.
 You can also try letting your newspaper and hot water mixture sit for a few hours and then put it in a blender or food processor.
 Don't forget to add the glue and salt once your mixture is smooth.